 Waitaki District Council, regional council, community board and licensing trust elections are conducted under the First Past the Post (FPP) electoral system.
-For more information about STV and FPP please visit local councils website.
+For more information visit the local councils website.

 A message from Alex Parmley, CE of Waitaki District Council:

 “Waitaki is a great place to live and work.
 As well as maintaining the great things we have here, we also have some challenges to deal with too in the community & district as well as the Council.
 Councils are also in the middle of a number of reforms which will impact our role in the district and the services we provide in the future.
 I’m happy to have a chat with anyone who has questions about what standing might entail.